 However, Sophelet’s dream was almost shattered due to the lack of capital to sustain her business.
 With only $10 to her name, she had no idea how to make her dream a reality.

-That was until 2021 when she heard about Orant’s Financial Empowering Microloans for Women Program (FEM). which supports women in our community who were stuck in a cycle of poverty by offering them small loans which could be repaid with no interest.
+That was until 2021 when she heard about Orant’s Financially Empowering Microloans for Women Program (FEM). which supports women in our community who were stuck in a cycle of poverty by offering them small loans which could be repaid with no interest.

 Orant’s FEM Program has given opportunity to female entrepreneurs